collimator-ai/examples/car-suspension/readme.md

 </table>

 ## Objective
-Modeling and simulating the relationship between a car's mass and it's suspension in order to gain a stable experience in spite of road interferance.
+Modeling and simulating the relationship between a car's mass and its suspension in order to gain a stable experience in spite of road interferance.

 ## Project Description
 We begin by modeling the simple spring to see how it behaves.
 Then we increased the complexity of our system step by step to [simulate](https://www.collimator.ai/products/simulate) the relationship between the control force and displacement of the car and suspension system masses.
 We then add a PID controller in order to stabalize the system.